Chrysanthemum japonense

-Chrysanthemum japonense (also known as ashizuri noji-giku Ashizuri (Japanese) meaning "Point wild roadside daisy" or gold / silver chrysanthemum in English) is a flowering plant within the genus Chrysanthemum of the family Asteraceae.
+Chrysanthemum japonense is a species of flowering plant in the family Asteraceae.
+It is sometimes referred to by the common names ashizuri noji-giku Ashizuri (Japanese) meaning "Point wild roadside daisy" or gold / silver chrysanthemum in English).

 It has 27 pairs of chromosomes.
 A perennial flowering plant, it has leaves between 3–5 cm in length and flower heads that are 3–4.5 cm with white petals.
 Typically, flowering occurs in October to December annually.
-It the floral emblem of Hyōgo Prefecture.
+It is the floral emblem of Hyōgo Prefecture.

 Distribution

 Currently it is classified as semi-endangered.
-Native only in Japan.
-It is naturally found in Shikoku (coastal area of Kochi prefecture and Ehime prefecture).
+It is endemic to Japan in Shikoku (coastal area of Kochi prefecture and Ehime prefecture).

 Industrial uses

 It is used in the manufacture of nojigiku alcohol.